Richardaeld/Fat_Racoon_Kitchen/README.md

     I click on my **10 Recently Favorited Recipes** header and Im taken to my entire favorited recipe list.
 I find the recipe there.
 + I lack confidence in my cooking ability and need help.
     + I open the Fat Raccoon's main page and I realize Im totally outside of my comfort zone.
 I want to try a recipe but everytime I cook, something is just terrible about the experience.
-I see the **lesson** section in the navigation bar and decide to give it a shot.
+I see the **Lesson** section in the navigation bar and decide to give it a shot.
 I find numerous helpful tips that give me the confidence to try a recipe that sounds good.

 <!-- ### Experience Provided